BMW HP2 SPORT (2008 - 2012) Review

 Five out of five rating for this section might seem strange but you have to remember BMW ran the same model in the later stages of the World Endurance Championship without a problem – 24 hours of Bol d’ Or hell at the Magny Cours circuit is a tough test for a bike.
 The race bike ran with the same engine, ECU and airfilter as you get with the HP2 Sport.

 Our BMW HP2 Sport owners' reviews are very positive too.
 We haven't heard about any prevailing problems so far.

 Value vs rivalsNext up: Equipment

-When you consider the BMW HP2 Sport comes with every desirable component we’d all like to have on our own motorcycles eg Brembo brakes, Ohlins suspension, then the £14,500 price is not so hard to swallow.
-To BMW purists this is the best, sportiest BMW ever and may be considered priceless.
+When you consider the BMW HP2 Sport came with every desirable component we’d all like to have on our own motorcycles eg Brembo brakes, Ohlins suspension, then the £14,500 price was not so hard to swallow.
+To BMW purists this was the best, sportiest BMW ever and may be considered priceless.
 MCN is not alone on this line of thought because most of the 95 bikes UK bound for 2008 are pre-sold.
-Find a BMW HP2 Sport for sale.

 |Engine type||Air-cooled, dohc, 8v, boxer twin, shaft drive|

 |Frame type||Steel trellis with carbon fibre rear subframe|